JhonathanMusa/node-crud/README.md

-# node-simple-crud
+# node-crud
-Simple crud with NodeJS and MongoDB
+CRUD built with NodeJS and MongoDB